 To the parents of kids with disabilities: Take it easy.
 Take a breath.
 Be gentle on yourselves.
 More importantly, be gentle on your kiddos.
 Parenting is difficult, no matter how typical your child is (or isn't).
 It's tough, especially when you have to worry about things that other parents don't.
 Those late nights where no … Continue reading An Open Letter to Parents and Caregivers

 [Note: this post is specifically in regard to the autism community.
-Many other disabilities still prefer person-first.
+As an aside, the Deaf and hard-of-hearing community also prefers identity-first.
+However, many other disability communities still prefer person-first.
 Remember that some people on the spectrum may actually prefer person-first, and it's always nice to ask.
-However, general consensus in the autism community is identity-first and is the default.]
-"You are required to use person-first in this … Continue reading The Case for Identity-first
+However, general consensus in the autism community is … Continue reading The Case for Identity-first